HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 - time spent in `before/after_filters` (if using Rails).

-We had a hunch that something awry was going on in the outer layers of our stack, and neither New Relic nor any beutiful gem gave us any intel.
+We had a hunch that something awry was going on in the outer layers of our stack, and neither New Relic nor any beautiful gem gave us any intel.

 <figure>
   <img width="550" src="http://cl.ly/image/2A2y120D460U/capture%202014-03-14%20at%2016.21.26.png"/>